Brazil judge annuls Lula's convictions, opens door to 2022 run

 “With Lula eligible, the chance of this current government going totally towards populism increases even more,” said Alfredo Menezes, managing partner at Armor Capital.

-Lula governed Latin America’s most populous country and largest economy between 2003 and 2011, overseeing a commodities boom that turbocharged economic growth.
+Lula, 75, governed Latin America’s biggest country and largest economy between 2003 and 2011, overseeing a commodities boom that turbocharged economic growth.

 In 2018, he was convicted of taking bribes from engineering firms in return for public contracts and spent a year and a half behind bars, until the Supreme Court ruled he and others could appeal their cases without serving time.

+Lula and his supporters blasted the anti-corruption task force that brought him down, called Operation Car Wash, as a politically driven effort.
+Leaked conversations in 2019 raised questions about whether investigators had cut corners to secure prosecutions.
+The task force was disbanded in February.

+In a note, Lula’s legal team said the decision on Monday was recognition that the former president was innocent.

-Lula has maintained his innocence and said the case against him was politically motivated.
-His conviction had prevented him from running for another presidential term.
+His conviction had prevented him from running for another presidential term in 2018.

 The charismatic former union leader is a polarizing figure but still beloved by much of Brazil’s working class for bringing millions out of poverty through generous social welfare programs.

-Lula is the only one of 10 potential 2022 candidates who outperformed Bolsonaro in a survey by polling company Ipec, published in newspaper O Estado de S.Paulo last week.
+Lula is the only one of 10 potential 2022 candidates who outperformed the president in a survey by polling company Ipec, published in newspaper O Estado de S.Paulo last week.

 It found that 50% of the 2,002 people it interviewed “would certainly” or “could” vote for Lula, compared with 38% for Bolsonaro.
 Some 44% of respondents said they would never vote for Lula, while 56% would never vote for Bolsonaro, the poll found.